y3owk1n/undo-glow.nvim/README.md

 ### Animations

-**undo-glow.nvim** comes with 4 default animations out of the box and can be toggled on and off.
+**undo-glow.nvim** comes with 4 default animations out of the box and can be toggled on and off and swap globally or per action (incuding your custom one).
+If you wish to, every different action can have different animation configurations.

 ```lua
 ---@alias AnimationType "fade" | "blink" | "pulse" | "jitter"